kossmanf/bachelorThesis/evaluation/generate evaluation data/README.md

 # Overview
 This Folder contains several Python scripts designed to generate data for the evaluation.

 ## findRedundantConjectures.py

 ### Description
-Identifies duplicate proof tasks within test data and overlaps between test and training datasets.
+Identifies duplicate proof tasks within the axiom files for evaluation and overlaps between axiom files for ealuation and training datasets.
 It extracts conjectures using regex, categorizes them, and saves the results in a JSON file.

 ### Required directories
+- `./trainingAxioms`: axiom files used for generating the training data and test data for the language model.
+- `./testAxioms`: axiom files used to generate the proofs for the evaluation.

+## Output
-- `./testAxioms`: Folder with the axiom files only containing the files with the conjectures that where used to proof the specified output files.
+- `./duplicates.json`: contains the dublicate axiom file paths from the axioms that where used to generate the proofs for the evaluation.
+- `./commonConjectures.json`: contains the axiom file paths that where used for genearting the training and test data for the language model and for generating the proofs for the evlaluation.

 ### Usage
 ```bash